DoctorWkt/acwj/64_6809_Target/Readme.md

 ## Fitting a Compiler into 65,536 Bytes

 The original "acwj" compiler was a single executable.
-It read from the C pre-processors output, did the scanning, parsing and code generation, outputting assembly code.
+It read from the C pre-processor's output, did the scanning, parsing and code generation, outputting assembly code.
 It kept the symbol table and the AST tree for each function in memory, and never bothered to free data structures once they were used.